Canning meals in a jar is a great way to have delicious homemade prepared food ready to heat and eat, all right from your pantry shelf.

 That said, not every pressure canning recipe is available free on the internet at this point.
 There are plenty more, but you’ll have to look in canning books.

-I love that Angi’s recipes are all well tested, and she’s put in extra work to make sure they’re all safe and approved for home canning.
-She has several dozen meal in a jar canning recipes that are not published anywhere on the internet.
+I love that Angi’s recipes are all well-tested, and she’s put in extra work to ensure they’re all safe and approved for home canning.
+She has several dozen meal-in-a-jar canning recipes that are not published anywhere on the internet.

-Nonetheless, she does have a lot of good ideas, and her book is a great place to get inspiration.
-If you’re only going to get one pressure canning book, go with Angi’s Pressure Canning for Beginners and Beyond.
+Nonetheless, she has many good ideas, and her book is a great place to get inspiration.
+If you only get one pressure canning book, go with Angi’s Pressure Canning for Beginners and Beyond.

 Hearty Meat Dinners